Overview

 Tips for a successful morning reading

-Here are some recommendations on how to take your Morning check-in reading each day:
+Here are some recommendations on how to take your Stability morning reading each day:

 Best time: Right after waking up, ideally before getting out of bed.
 This helps capture your true resting heart rate.